What is Difference Between Masonry & Zero Clearance Fireplace?

-Two main types of indoor residential fireplaces are used.
+It is frequently asked, what is the difference between masonry and zero clearance fireplace.
+Well there are two main types of indoor residential fireplaces are used.
 A look inside an existing installation will reveal which of the fireplaces you have.
-If your firebox and the chimney interior, extending upwards towards the roof, is constructed of bricks and mortar, you have a masonry fireplace.
-If a glance inside the fireplace opening reveals a metal box with a metal pipe extending upward from it, you have a far more versatile, zero-clearance fireplace.
+If your firebox and the chimney interior, extending upwards towards the roof, is constructed of bricks and mortar.
+You have a masonry fireplace.
+If at a glance, inside the fireplace opening reveals a metal box with a metal pipe extending upward from it.
+You have a far more versatile, zero-clearance fireplace.

-The firebox in a zero-clearance fireplace is pre-manufactured and subsequently installed in areas of the home that a masonry fireplace cannot safely go, which is due to the materials used to make the zero-clearance firebox.
+The firebox in a zero-clearance fireplace is pre-manufactured and subsequently installed in areas of the home that a masonry fireplace cannot safely go.
 The outside of the box does not conduct sufficient heat to negatively impact nearby flammable materials such as wood, drywall or panelling.
-Since there is no need for heat-absorbing masonry, the firebox can be placed into a smaller opening and directly against nearby materials; hence, the fireplace is designated as zero-clearance.
+Since there is no need for heat-absorbing masonry.
+The firebox can be placed into a smaller opening and directly against nearby materials; hence, the fireplace is designated as zero-clearance.

 Zero-Clearance Fireplace Models